kptdev/kpt/site/book/08-package-orchestration/04-package-authoring.md

 spec: {}
 ```

-The udpated namespace now has new labels!
+The updated namespace now has new labels!
 What happened?

-Whenever packge is updated during the authoring process, Porch automatically
+Whenever package is updated during the authoring process, Porch automatically
 re-renders the package to make sure that all mutators and validators are
 executed.
 So when we added the new `set-labels` mutator, as soon as we pushed
 the updated package contents to Porch, Porch re-rendered the package and